-Fig S2(a) and (b) shows the valance band maxima For armchair ($k_x$) and zigzag ($k_y$) directions respectively and the solid green lines indicate the fitted curves.
-Obtained effective masses along the armchair and zigzag direction are, 0.5 $m_e$ and 1.1 $m_e$ respectively where $m_e$ is the free electron mass.
+Fig S3(a) and (b) shows the valance band maxima for AC ($k_x$) and ZZ ($k_y$) directions respectively and the solid green lines indicate the fitted curves.
+Obtained effective masses along the AC and ZZ direction are, 0.5 $m_e$ and 1.1 $m_e$ respectively where $m_e$ is the free electron mass.
 That is, the effective mass along $k_x$ direction is about 2.1 times lighter than that of the $k_y$ direction.
-The effective masses ($m_h{^*}$) were also calculated from DFT to be 0.42 $m_e$ and 0.83 $m_e$ along armchair and zigzag directions respectively.
-The results are consistent with the more dispersive bands along armchair direction resulting in higher curvature, thereby lower effective mass.
+The effective masses ($m_h{^*}$) were also calculated from DFT to be 0.42 $m_e$ and 0.83 $m_e$ along AC and ZZ directions respectively.
+The results are consistent with the more dispersive bands along AC direction resulting in higher curvature, thereby lower effective mass.
 Lower effective mass corresponds to higher mobility as well, corroborated with the field-effect transport properties.
-Anisotropic optical absorption spectra were also calculated using the dielectric constants obtained along armchair and zigzag direction (see supplementary section).
+Anisotropic optical absorption spectra were also calculated using the dielectric constants obtained along AC and ZZ directions (see supplementary section).